heiniovason/sslazy/README.md

 **warning:** I'm not an expert on windows security, and this code has not been used for any production system, but merely a proof of concept.

 The program iterates all underlying nodes in both *StoreLocation* and *StoreName* when it tries to look up a given certificate.
-So if you plan on being inspired by this code then please do a security assessment of what impact this could have.
+So if you plan on being inspired by this code then please do a security assessment of what impact this potentielly could lead to.
 I havent gotten around to do this, yet.

 ## How to (on windows)